dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 - The override can also be used for extensions imported with a prefix (which are not otherwise in scope): `prefix.ExtensionName(object).method(args)`.

-- An invocation of an extension method throws if the receiver is `null` unless the `on` type has a trailing `?` or is `Null` or a top type.
+- An invocation of an extension method succeeds even if the receiver is `null`.
 With NNBD types, the invocation throws if the receiver is `null` and the instantiated `on` type of the selected extension does not accept `null`.
 (In most cases, this case can be excluded statically, but not for unsafely nullable types like `int*`).

 - Otherwise an invocation of an extension method runs the instance method with `this` bound to the receiver and with type variables bound to the types found by type inference (or written explicitly for an override invocation).
 The static type of `this` is the `on` type of the extension.